bazilinskyy/gazes-crowdsourced/README.md

 Gaze detection with crowdsourcing
 =======
 This project defines a framework for the detection of gazes in a crowdsourced environment.
 It was inspired by http://turkeyes.mit.edu.
 In the description below, it is assumed that that the repo is stored in the folder `gazes-crowdsourced`.
-Commands before assume macOS.
+Commands lower assume macOS.

 ## Setup
 To setup environment run these two commands: